ernzo/godot-4-appodeal-editor-plugin/README.md

-# Non Functional Appodeal Plugin for Godot
+# Non Functional/Outdated Appodeal Plugin for Godot
 This plugin was made for older Godot versions, and is built on the older v1 architecture.

 For this version of the plugin to "work":